 Epping Forest District has a predominantly agricultural landscape, with remnants of an extensive ancient forest reflected in both Epping Forest as well as pockets of woodland and mature trees located across the District.
-New developments risk harm to the Epping Forest SAC, already under pressure due to pollution and recreational use, if a suitable range of mitigation measures are not identified and implemented.
+New developments risk harm to the Epping Forest Special Area of Conversation (SAC), already under pressure due to traffic, recreational use and visitor numbers, if a suitable range of mitigation measures are not identified and implemented.

 The delivery of new multi-functional green infrastructure will reduce the burden on the Forest, and the Council will pro-actively encourage developments that do so.